What Has Obama Done? 14 Major Accomplishments

-President Barack Obama entered office fighting the 2008 financial crisis.
+President Barack Obama entered office in 2009 to fight the 2008 financial crisis.
 He immediately launched the ambitious Affordable Care Act, despite the backlash.
 His administration continued battling the Tea Party Republicans after they gained a Congressional majority in the 2010 mid-term elections.

-Despite these challenges, he accomplished many great things.
-Here are the top eleven in chronological order.
+Despite these challenges, he accomplished many great things by the time his term ended in January 2017.
+Here are the top 14 in chronological order.
 Find out how they match up to the 2008 "Yes We Can!" campaign promises.

 1. Ended the 2008 Recession